Campus Visit FAQ

 - How do I check-in once I am on campus?

 - Can I meet individually with an admissions counselor while on campus?

-- Will my visit include information about plans for the spring 2021 semester?
+- Will my visit include information about plans for the fall 2021 semester?

 Must I complete a health self-assessment?

 Yes.
 You and each of your guests must complete this health self-assessment before traveling to campus.
 If you or a member of your group is experiencing any of the CDC identified symptoms of COVID-19, please stay home and contact the Admissions Office to reschedule.
 Do not submit the results of your self-assessment or any other medical information to the Admissions Office.
 If you are experiencing any of the identified symptoms, contact your health care provider.

 How do I reschedule or cancel my visit?